 - Blue - Fine for high shine

-- Pink - Extra Fine for a super shine, mirror finish look
+- Pink - Extra Fine for a super shiny, mirror finish look

-First I begin with the white, then black, blue and finally pink.
-If the piece has some detailed or tricky to reach areas that need to be polished I'll use the Silicone pin polishers or radial bristle discs, but more about that later.
+I generally begin using white, then black, blue and finally pink.
+If the piece has some detailed or tricky-to-reach areas that need to be polished I will use a very small and flexible polisher such as the Silicone pin polishers, Eveflex flame, grey, green and yellow rubber polishers or EVE radial bristle discs.
+More about these other polishers further down the article.

 Feel over your work for any sharp edges or extra solder.
 If all is good, rinse off and move onto the black polisher.

-At this stage you'll have a good shine, no surface scratches and your work will be smoothed over nicely.
+At this stage you will have a good shine, no surface scratches, and your work will be smoothed over nicely.

-You'll notice a bit of dust coming off with these polishers so do wear safety googles and a mask.
+You'll notice a bit of dust coming off with these polishers so do wear safety goggles and a mask.

 Again, rinse or wipe off after use.

-The reason for wiping or washing off the dust after each polisher is so you don't leave any residue of the coarser grits on you work, otherwise you may end up adding extra surface marks as you're trying to polish them out.
+Helpful note: The reason for wiping or washing off the dust after each polisher is so you don't leave any residue of the coarser grits on your work, otherwise you may end up adding extra surface marks as you're trying to polish them out.

 "The wheels with the knife edge are excellent for getting into very small areas and for cleaning up around appliqued bits on silver jewellery" - Philongold